benoitrosa/Generalized-Compliance-Computation-for-Continuum-Robots/README.md

 **The Generalized Compliance Matrix is a kind of Jacobian that fully captures the flexibility properties of the robot.
 It is a powerful mathematical tool for :**
 - Trajectory planning algorithms that take into account mechanical contacts between the robot and its environment
-- For stiffness modulation algorithms
+- Control algorithms with stiffness modulation
 - Vision-based contact force estimation algorithms

 **An example is provided showing how to linearize the robot's deformations when one or more forces are applied to it.**